parisbutterfield/restswitchmate/README.md

 `sudo nvram bluetoothHostControllerSwitchBehavior="never"`

 This will tell macOS not to use the adapter(s) and they'll be available to use in VirtualBox.
-Confirm this by running "hcitool dev"
+Confirm this by running `hcitool dev`.

 ### Thanks
 A portion of this code is from https://github.com/brianpeiris/switchmate.
 Many thanks for figuring out the interaction between the Switchmate.